UCNot/churi/README.md

 ## Usage

-### `ChURI`
+This library represents Charged URI by `ChURI` class.
+The latter resembles standard [URL class], except it is read-only.

-This library provides a `ChURI` class that can be used to parse.
-It resembles standard [URL class], except it is read-only.
 It also provides access to:

 - query parameter charges,
-- path fragment charges,
+- path fragments and their charges,
 - matrix parameters and their charges.

 Everything is built on demand.
-So, the performance is not affected if some of the above is not needed.
+Nothing is parsed until requested.

 Given the example above: